Burgundy canal, river Yonne, river Seine & river Marne

 As we meander down the river we leave the Yonne and join the river Seine, The visit this afternoon is a walking tour of the town Moret sur Loing, this is where the painter Alfred Sisley spent most of his life.
 Sisley was an Impressionist landscape painter who was born and spent most of his life in France to English parents.

-A speciality of the town of Moret-sur-Loing, are their barley sugars, one of the oldest boiled sweets in France.
+A specialty of the town of Moret-sur-Loing, are their barley sugars, one of the oldest boiled sweets in France.
 Enjoyed for over 300 years, this candy is available as amber-coloured round sweets or translucent sticks.
 It was first made in 1638 by nuns in the town, who prepared sweets with cane sugar and barley for medical purposes.

 Rejoining the C’est La Vie we finish our cruise in the town of Melun on the river Seine.